Google Adsense has rolled out a new family of ad formats called Page-level Ads to experiment with a new format of ads for publishers.

 Adsense Page-level Ads introduce two new formats of ads – anchor/overlay ads and vignettes.
 Both ads formats are mobile only and will display only on mobile-optimized websites.

-In this tutorial, I will walk you through steps that you can add it to your WordPress website.
-I will also explain about Page-level ads, introduce you to different types of page-level ads, and suggest ways you can implement and track them.
+In this tutorial, I will walk you through steps that you can add to your WordPress website.
+I will also explain Page-level ads, introduce you to different types of page-level ads, and suggest ways you can implement and track them.

-(If you use Adsense ads on your website, just navigate to http://www.yourwebsite.com/#googleads on mobile device and you might see a preview of page-level ads.
+(If you use Adsense ads on your website, just navigate to http://www.yourwebsite.com/#googleads on a mobile device and you might see a preview of page-level ads.
 You don’t need to be approved for such format to see this!)

 This is how one of the ads (Anchor/overlay ads) look for WPism.
 See the “Advertising with Google” anchor ad at the bottom of the page.

 A bit of Disclaimer first;